 Transforming an existing on-premise application into a reliable, scalable piece of software is not a small thing.
 The business changes, however, are harder.
 In essence, the delivery method has changed, and therefore the business model of selling SaaS and Cloud services needs to change as well.

 There is a shift happening throughout the software industry, delivering rapid technological changes, with new innovations and capabilities coming in all the time.
-And the introduction of the Cloud combined with reduced budgets, means that long term licences aren’t attractive to most customers any more.
+And the introduction of the Cloud combined with reduced budgets, means that long term licenses aren’t attractive to most customers any more.

 As a result, one of the key changes we’re seeing is a shift away from traditional licensing models to a more consistent revenue stream.